mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas.md

 ### Tasks
 - Research what is the intersection between the things that would be useful for Mathesar to automatically reflect and what *can* be automatically reflected;
-- Create an accurate picture of what cases the automatic reflection will fully cover and in what cases information (hints) will have to be supplemented manually;
+- Create an accurate picture of what cases the automatic reflection will fully cover and in what cases information (hints) will have to be overridden or supplemented manually;
 - Figure out when to reflect and how to cache the reflections so as to minimally burden the wider system with more state;
 - Do the implementation.